Make your vision for Snohomish the community vision, too, by submitting a “docket” application now.

 - Land Use Development Code amendments to change an existing development regulation or to propose a new one.

-Regulations to make that vision a reality are found in the City’s Land Use Development Code, Title 14 of the Snohomish Municipal Code.
+Regulations intended to make that vision a reality are found in the City’s Land Use Development Code, which is Title 14 of the Snohomish Municipal Code.

-The deadline to submit docket applications for amendments to be considered in 2022 is September 30, 2021.
+The deadline to submit docket applications for potential 2023 amendments is Sept.
+30, 2022.
 There is no fee to submit an application.

 To download a docket application form click here.
 For answers to frequently asked questions click here and for more information go to the Comprehensive Plan web page.

 All docket applications will be compiled and placed on a “Preliminary Docket” list.
-The City Council will consider all applications at a public hearing in October or November 2021.
+The City Council will consider all applications at a public hearing in November 2022.
 At the hearing, the City Council will determine which amendment proposals are worth further analysis by staff and consideration by the Planning Commission.
 Those items are placed on the “Final Docket”.

-Placement on the Final Docket does not mean the proposal will be adopted.
+Placement on the Final Docket does not mean a proposal will be adopted.
 Rather, it means the proposal will be fully analyzed by staff and brought to the Planning Commission for a recommendation to the City Council.
-The City Council will make a final decision on all Final Docket items by the end of 2022.
+The City Council will make a final decision on all Final Docket items by the end of 2023.